HetalBhatade/postgresql-administration/04-database-lab-setup/commands.md

 ---

-# Step 1 - Create the Database and Schema
+# Step 1 - Create Database and Database Objects

 ## Purpose

-Create the PostgreSQL sample database and the application schema used throughout the PostgreSQL Administration lab.
+Create the sample PostgreSQL database together with the database objects required for the PostgreSQL Administration lab.

 ## Commands

+Create the database and schema:

 ```sql
 CREATE DATABASE companydb;